 Who visites Bootcamp and has a Windows operating system running under it, it may have to work with [CRTL] + [ALT] + [Q].
 However, this only works if you have selected the German keyboard in the country settings / region and language in the control panel.

 Windows is usually running under the [PC emulator Parallels Desktop-> parallels-desktop].
 If you are in Windows and need an @ sign, you can also reach it with [ALT] + [L].
-Incidentally, under a "real" Windows on a PC with a correspondingly different keyboard layout, AltGr + Q is required.
+By the way, under a "real" Windows on a PC with a correspondingly different keyboard layout, you need AltGr + Q.

 And a tip for the very desperate: If nothing works and you just can't get a parenthesis over the keyboard, then I just go to an email or a text and copy an @ out.
 I think there are definitely enough in this guide. :)